Polcsak/Gmail-Report/README.md

-# First Part: 📬 Gmail Email Export via Gmail API (Python)
+# First Part: Email data Export via Gmail API (Python)

 This project connects to your Gmail account using the official Gmail API, extracts metadata from your emails (such as `Date`, `From`, `Subject`), and exports it into a CSV file for further analysis in Power BI, Streamlit, or other tools.